 Conservation status: AMBER (Due to recent breeding decline).

-Lifespan: Average age in the wild is 4 years.
-Adults have a 74% year-to-year survival.
+The average age in the wild is 4 years.
+Adults have a 74% year-to-year survival rate.
 First year survival is just 30%.
 The oldest known wild bird was almost 23 years and 6 months old (ringing recovery).

 Number of eggs: 2-3